awsdocs/aws-service-catalog-admin-guide/doc_source/cloudwatch-metrics.md

 ### Dimensions for AWS Service Catalog Metrics<a name="service-catalog-metrics-dimensions"></a>

-AWS Service Catalog sends the following dimensions to CloudWatch\.
+AWS Service Catalog sends the following dimensions to Amazon CloudWatch\.

 | Dimension | Description |